 Work in Progress: December 14, 2012 – March 17, 2013

-This winter, the MAH will transform from a museum of products to a museum of process.
+In the winter of 2012-2013, the MAH transformed from a museum of products to a museum of process.
 Art and history are living, breathing processes that evolve over time.
-This exhibition will immerse you in the creation of art installations and historical research, inviting you to peek behind the curtain and engage with artists and historians in their work.
+This exhibition immersed visitors in the creation of art installations and historical research, inviting them to peek behind the curtain and engage with artists and historians in their work.

-Work in Progress will manifest itself in different ways on each floor of the museum:
+Work in Progress manifested itself in different ways on each floor of the museum:

-- On the third floor, in the Art Forum Gallery, the MAH is working with UCSC to present Barn Raising, an exhibition on the future of the South Campus Hay Barn.
-This exhibition will introduce visitors to the history of UCSC South campus, the techniques of timber framing, and the possibilities for the future.
-Students, families, and adults will be able to work together to raise a model of the UCSC Hay Barn and to learn more about a vision for Cowell Lime Works Historic District.
-Like timber framers throughout time, participants will pound pegs, raise the frame, and contribute their own memories and dreams to the future of the Hay Barn.
+- On the third floor, in the Art Forum Gallery, the MAH worked with UCSC to present Barn Raising, an exhibition on the future of the South Campus Hay Barn.
+This exhibition introduced visitors to the history of UCSC South campus, the techniques of timber framing, and the possibilities for the future.
+Students, families, and adults worked together to raise a model of the UCSC Hay Barn and to learn more about a vision for Cowell Lime Works Historic District.
+Like timber framers throughout time, participants pounded pegs, raised the frame, and contributed their own memories and dreams to the future of the Hay Barn.

-- Also on the third floor, in the lobby area, artists Kyle McKinley and Nick Lally of the building collective will present “building stories: secret spatial histories of santa cruz.”
-They will transform the space of the museum through a series of community workshops (schedule here).
-Every other week, they will invite amateur historians, story makers, accidental geographers, and other participants to the museum to drink coffee, eats snacks, and create shared spatial histories by sharing stories in a shared space.
-These shared histories will become a giant concept map drawn on the walls that will serve as a record of these meetings and explore connections between the social and material practices that continually recreate the spaces we inhabit.
+- Also on the third floor, in the lobby area, artists Kyle McKinley and Nick Lally of the building collective presented “building stories: secret spatial histories of santa cruz.”
+They transformed the space of the museum through a series of community workshops (schedule here).
+Every other week, they invited amateur historians, story makers, accidental geographers, and other participants to the museum to drink coffee, eats snacks, and create shared spatial histories by sharing stories in a shared space.
+These shared histories became a giant concept map drawn on the walls that served as a record of these meetings and explored connections between the social and material practices that continually recreate the spaces we inhabit.